jawj/zapatos-docs/src/index.md

 }
 ```

 Wildcard table options have lower precedence than named table options.
 The default values, should you want to restore them for named tables, are `"insert": "auto"` and `"update": "auto"`.
-Note that `"*"` is only supported as the whole key — you can't use a `*` to match parts of names — and only for tables, not for columns.
+Note that `"*"` is only supported as the whole key — you can't use a `*` to match parts of schema or table names — and isn't supported for column names.

 * `"schemaJSDoc"` is a boolean that turns JSDoc comments for each column in the generated schema on (the default) or off.
 JSDoc comments enable per-column VS Code pop-ups giving details of Postgres data type, default value and so on.
 They also make the schema file longer and less readable.